psakar/jboss-eap-boms/CONTRIBUTING.md

 Basic Steps
 -----------

-To contribute to the WildFly BOMs, fork the WildFly BOMs repository to your own Git, clone your fork, commit your work on topic branches, and make pull requests.
+To contribute to the JBoss EAP BOMs, fork the JBoss EAP BOMs repository to your own Git, clone your fork, commit your work on topic branches, and make pull requests.

 If you don't have the Git client (`git`), get it from: <http://git-scm.com/>

 Here are the steps in detail:

-1. [Fork](https://github.com/wildfly/boms/fork_select) the project.
+1. [Fork](https://github.com/jboss-developer/jboss-eap-boms/fork_select) the project.
 This creates a the project in your own Git.

 2. Clone your fork.
 This creates a directory in your local file system.

-        git clone git@github.com:<your-username>/boms.git
+        git clone git@github.com:<your-username>/jboss-eap-boms.git

 3. Add the remote `upstream` repository.

-        git remote add upstream git@github.com:wildfly/boms.git
+        git remote add upstream git@github.com:jboss-developer/jboss-eap-boms.git

 4. Get the latest files from the `upstream` repository.